 Social Security Disability Insurance (SSDI) Benefits

-Social Security benefits are not only for retirement.
-You also pay into Social Security Disability Insurance out of your paycheck.
-If you ever become disabled and are no longer able to work, you can receive monthly benefit payments to provide for you and your family.
+Social Security benefits aren’t only for retirement.
+You also pay into Social Security Disability Insurance (SSDI) out of your paycheck.
+If you ever become disabled and are no longer able to work, you can receive monthly benefit payments to provide for you and your family’s basic needs.

 To get benefits, you have to submit an SSDI application and get approved.
-Unfortunately, the application process can be confusing and leaves many disabled workers without their monthly payments.
-Talk to an experienced Social Security Disability attorney to put your application in the best position to get approved.
+Unfortunately, the application process can be confusing and leave many disabled workers without their monthly payments.
+Talk to an experienced Social Security Disability lawyer to get approved.

 What Are Social Security Disability Benefits?

-SSDI provides modest support for people who work and pay into the program through payroll tax withholding, just like you do for Medicare, Medicaid, and Social Security retirement benefits.
-SSDI is separate from work-provided disability programs.
+SSDI provides modest support for disabled people who work and pay into the program through Social Security taxes.
+Your benefit amount depends on your Social Security retirement benefits.
+SSDI is separate from private, work-provided disability programs.

-In addition to work credit requirements, disability benefits are limited to those who qualify under the Social Security Administration’s strict definition of disability.
-If your condition does not fall into one of the disability categories, you will likely have to appeal your case to get approved.
+Disability payments are for those who qualify under the SSA’s strict definition of disability.
+If your condition doesn’t fall into one of the disability categories, your case can be denied, and you’ll likely have to appeal.

 What Is Supplemental Security Income?